Richard Rydze

 Richard Anthony Rydze (March 15, 1950 – November 28, 2023) was an American diver who competed in the 1972 Summer Olympics.
 Rydze was born in Pittsburgh, Pennsylvania.
 He competed in diving at the University of Michigan and won an Olympic silver medal while obtaining his MD at the University of Pittsburgh School of Medicine.
 He also served as one of the team doctors for the Pittsburgh Steelers from 1985 until June 2007.

 Arrest

 Rydze was charged in a 185-count indictment with conspiracy to illegally distribute steroids, human growth hormone and painkillers including oxycodone on October 17, 2012 and appeared in U.S. Court in Pittsburgh on October 19, 2012.
 In March 2018, he was sentenced to ten years in prison.
+In the summer of 2021, Rydze was released from prison during the Covid-19 pandemic due to staffing concerns.

 Death

 Rydze died in Pittsburgh on November 28, 2023, at the age of 73.